 Student Research Assistance: RSF supports salary/wages for research assistance time for undergraduate and graduate students.
 Investigators must indicate how RA time is calculated (e.g., hourly wage by number of hours; salary by percent of time devoted to project).
 RSF pays RA fringe benefits but does not pay student fees or tuition remission (in some cases, student healthcare fees are allowed).

-Post-doctoral Researchers who have appointments of no more than three years: RSF will consider providing support for the percent of time spent working on the RSF project, up to a maximum of 50 percent of their normal salary, but no more than $25,000 per year (a maximum of $50,000 for the duration of the project).
+Other Salary Support: For post-doctoral researchers who have appointments of no more than three years or project managers/coordinators, RSF will consider providing support for the percent of time spent working on the RSF project, up to a maximum of 50 percent of their normal salary, but no more than $25,000 per year (a maximum of $50,000 for the duration of the project).

 Release Time: RSF does not support release time (course buy-outs) from teaching during the academic year.
 In some exceptional circumstances, for example, where carrying out specific research projects may be severely time constrained due to external factors (e.g., surveys during election years), we may consider allowing for release time during the academic year in lieu of summer salary.
 Such requests are considered part of investigator salary support and may not exceed the total salary cap of $25,000 per investigator for the duration of the project.

 When projects include work subcontracted to another university or organization, a detailed budget and budget justification for each line item in the subcontract must also be submitted as part of the main proposal and budget template.
-We do not allow indirect costs on subcontracts to external vendors such as survey firms, laboratories or testing companies, or university-affiliated survey centers; indirect/overhead costs are only allowed on subcontracts to other universities or research organizations.
-In the case of subcontracts to other universities or research organizations, indirect expenses may not be charged by both the subcontracted organization and the university acting as the fiscal agent on the same amount.
+We do not allow indirect costs on subcontracts to external vendors such as survey firms, laboratories or testing companies, or university-affiliated survey centers; indirect costs are only allowed on subcontracts to other universities or research organizations.
 Each university or research organizations may include indirect costs only on its portion of direct costs.

 Data Collection / Data Access Fees / Data Release: